danja/postcraft/danny.ayers.name/content-raw/entries/2025-01-31_today-again.md

 ## Corps Blimey

 I needed a term for a chunk of knowledge that (*hand-waves*) is bigger than a doc or little graph, but smaller than a corpus.
-Obvious really : #:corpuscle
+Obvious really : #:corpuscle.
+Unintentionally I seem to have slipped into alliteration.
+This will mean there will be such things as #cogcom **Cognitive Composer Corpuscles**. *Chaos Computer Club, Creedence Clearwater Revival...oh, oops.*

 Checking with Claude -